GKiarie/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ##7.
 There are only 3 colors, 10 digits, and 7 notes; it's what we do with them that's important
 function that prints last digit of a number

+##8.
+I'm federal agent Jack Bauer, and today is the longest day of my life
+function that prints every minute of the day of Jack Bauer, starting from 00:00 to 23:59